-Kachwaha & Partners 1/6, Shanti Niketan New Delhi 110021 India
+Kachwaha and Partners 1/6, Shanti Niketan New Delhi - 110021 India

-Tel: +91 11 4166 1333 Fax: +91 11 2411 0763 Email: drautray@kaplegal.com URL: www.kaplegal.com
+Tel: +91 11 4166 1333 Email: drautray@kaplegal.com URL: www.kaplegal.com

 Dharmendra Rautray completed his LL.M. in 1996 from the London School of Economics and was thereafter called to the England and Wales Bar in 2001.
-He is a member of the Lincoln's Inn.
+He is a member of Lincoln's Inn.
 He is a faculty member for the CLE Programme conducted by the New York City Bar, New York.
 He successfully argued the Constitution Bench matter Bharat Aluminium Co.
 Ltd. v.
 Kaiser Aluminium Technical Services Inc. before the Supreme Court of India.